Christian Lattier

-Christian Lattier (1925–1978) was an Ivorian sculptor born in Grand Lahou, Côte d'Ivoire (Ivory Coast).
+Christian Lattier (1925–1978) was an Ivorian sculptor born in Grand Lahou, Ivory Coast.

 Biography

-Christian Lattier is one of the most renowned artists from Côte d'Ivoire, and was an elite sculptor of the mid-twentieth century.
+Christian Lattier is one of the most renowned artists from Ivory Coast, and was an elite sculptor of the mid-twentieth century.
 During his younger years, Lattier studied at the Catholic Mission in Abidjan in the Côte d'Ivoire.
 The "bare-handed sculptor", as some called him, emigrated from the Ivory Coast to France in 1935 for education purposes.
 At the age of 10 he attended the Marist Brotherhood of Saint-Chamond on the Loire, a Catholic school founded by Marcellin Champagnat.

 In 1945 He began his studies in the Écoles des Beaux-Arts (School of Fine Arts), Saint-Étienne, at twenty-one years old.
 During his time in Saint-Étienne he was apprenticed under Henri Barthelemy, a master sculptor, and Joachim Durand, a modeler.

 In 1947 he transferred to the École des Beaux-Arts de Paris where he studied sculpture and architecture under several notable masters of sculpture, architecture and wood carving.
 He emerged with an unprecedented dedication to modern sculpture, experimenting with new forms and unusual materials.
 He was soon acknowledged for his artistic ability and the distinct style of his works.
 He left the École des Beaux-Arts de Paris in 1956 and spent several years exhibiting before his return to Côte d'Ivoire following its independence from France in 1960.

 He returned to the Côte d'Ivoire around 1961-62 to teach as a professor for sculptural art at the École Nationale des Beaux-Arts in Abidjan.
 He spent the rest of his years there until his unexpected death in 1978.